Unilever says global consumption will remain depressed in first half of year

 “We still hold that the first half of this year will be a continued period of suppressed consumption ... with that starting to come back in the second half of this year and then next year,” Chief Executive Officer Alan Jope said in an interview at the Reuters Next conference on Wednesday.

-However, he said the company would grow ahead of the broader market and he does not expect any hits to margins over the near term.
+However, he said the company would grow ahead of the broader market and he does not expect any hits to margins in the near term.

+“We would not expect any major setbacks on a margin perspective, but I don’t want to get into a numbers game beyond that until things globally stabilise a little bit,” he said.

 The pandemic has boosted sales of packaged food for companies like Unilever, Nestle and Kraft Heinz, though Unilever was hurt by sharp declines in foods served in public places like beaches and restaurants.